dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1701.md

 A  Couple  of  Sad  Stories

-Here’s the sad story of company P, which serves as a warning about making premature decisions.
+Here's the sad story of company P, which serves as a warning about making premature decisions.
 In the 1980s the founders of P wrote a simple monolithic desktop application.
 They enjoyed a great deal of success and grew the product through the 1990s into a popular and successful desktop GUI application.

 But then, in the late 1990s, the web emerged as a force.
 Suddenly everybody had to have a web solution, and P was no exception.
-P’s customers clamored for a version of the product on the web.
+P's customers clamored for a version of the product on the web.
 To meet this demand, the company hired a bunch of hotshot twenty-something Java programmers and embarked upon a project to webify their product.

 160